Caught Inside (film): Premise

-Surfing charters are meant to be a trip to Paradise...
-With 7 male surfers stuck on a boat, there's bound to be some friction – but when two of the boys are replaced at the last minute with two gorgeous girls – the heat is turned way up!
-The one 'single girl' on board – SAM – enjoys the attention.
-She soon has them all wrapped around her finger, as she challenges surf legend "BULL" in being 'the Alpha Male' on board.
-But The Bull decides to make a forceful move on Sam.
-Archie's loyalty is torn – between Bull and the group, as the others beat and abandon Bull on an island, but soon the ever-determined Bull returns..!
+Surfing charters are meant to be a trip to paradise.
+With seven male surfers stuck on a boat, there is bound to be some friction, but when two of the boys are replaced at the last minute with two attractive girls, the heat is turned up.
+The one single girl on board, Sam, enjoys the attention.
+She soon has the boys all wrapped around her finger, as she challenges surf legend, Bull, who is the alpha male of the group.
+But Bull decides to make a forceful move on Sam.
+Archie's loyalty is torn between Bull and the group, as the others beat Bull and abandon him on an island, but soon the ever-determined Bull returns.
 It's soon a life-and-death struggle on board the yacht, as the five imprisoned friends – Archie, Sam, Toobs, Rob and Alex – must survive the fury of the psycho at the helm.
-When everything goes horribly wrong – their "dream trip" turns into a nightmare battle of wits, love and survival.
+When everything goes horribly wrong – their 'dream trip' turns into a nightmare battle of wits, love and survival.